papermoonio/wormhole-mkdocs/README.md

 ## Install Dependencies

 To get started, you need to install [mkdocs](https://www.mkdocs.org/).
-All dependencies can be installed with a single command; you can run:
+All dependencies, including mkdocs, can be installed with a single command; you can run:

 ```bash
 pip install -r requirements.txt